-The person who serves the summons and complaint must file proof of service in the Clerk's office at least 21 days before the initial hearing date.
-A completed declaration of service ("L&T Form 3"), must be signed and filed with the court.
-A separate declaration must be filed for each defendant.
+The person who serves the summons and complaint must file proof of service in the Clerk's office at least 5 days before the initial hearing date, not counting Saturdays, Sundays, and legal holidays.
+A completed affidavit must be signed and sworn to before a notary public or other person authorized by law to administer an oath and must be filed with the court.
+A separate affidavit must be filed for each defendant.
 If a summons is not served along with the complaint, the court may dismiss the case.
-If a declaration is not filed at least 21 days before the initial hearing date, and Plaintiff has not filed motion to extend time for service, the court will dismiss the case and serve notice on all the parties.

-If the plaintiff has personally served the defendant, the first box on the declaration of service should be checked.
-The name of the person served should be written in the blank space for the name on the declaration with a physical description of the defendant and the date and time of service should be provided in the specific facts portion.
+If the plaintiff has personally served the defendant, the first box on the affidavit of service should be checked.
+The name of the person served should be written in the blank space for the name on the affidavit and a physical description of the defendant should be provided in the specific facts portion at the end of the affidavit.

-For substitute service, the second box on the declaration of service should be checked.
-List the name of the person served and give a description of the person served and the date and time of service should be provided in the specific facts portion.
+For substitute service, the second box on the affidavit should be checked.
+List the name of the person served and give a description of the person served in the specific facts portion at the end of the Affidavit.

-If service is by posting and mailing, the date and time of all attempts at personal service should be recorded in the declaration, including where and when posting was made, and the date the summons, complaint, and initial hearing notice and instructions were mailed.
-A date-and time- stamped photography of the door on which the complaint, summons, and initial hearing notice and instructions were posted should be attached.
-A description of the door, including its location, color, and any physical description of the premises, and/or any other information that would help the court determine if service was proper should be provided.
-For service on a corporation or LLC, the fourth box on the declaration should be checked.
-Write the name of the person served in the blank space for the name on the declaration, circle that person's title, give a physical description of that person or other relevant facts in the specific facts portion, and provide the date and time of service as well as the date a copy of the complaint and summons was mailed.
-If an alternative method of service on a corporation is used, indicate the method of service in the declaration and provide any relevant facts.
+If service is by posting and mailing, the date and time of all attempts at personal service should be recorded in the affidavit, including when posting was made, and the date the summons and complaint were mailed.
+In the specific facts portion at the end of the affidavit, a description of where the summons and complaint were posted, including the location in the building, a physical description of the premises, and/or any other information that would help the court determine if service was proper should be provided.

+For service on a corporation or LLC, the fourth box on the affidavit should be checked.
+Write the name of the person served in the blank space for the name on the affidavit, circle that person's title, and give a physical description of that person or other relevant facts in the specific facts portion at the end of the affidavit.
+If an alternative method of service on a corporation is used, indicate the method of service in the affidavit and provide any relevant facts.